S1002/Traffic-sign-classification/README.md

 pip install -r requirements.txt.

-install the requirements text file in the repository.
+install the requirements text file given in the repository.

-run the jupyter notebook in the repository.
+run the jupyter notebook given in the repository.